Lab Tests Are Important Tools

 Your body uses glucose for energy.
-High glucose levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
+High blood sugar levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
 High glucose levels can be a side effect of HIV drugs.
 Your health care provider can monitor your levels through glucose tests.
-For the most accurate results, it is best to check glucose levels when you have been fasting (not eating or drinking anything but water for about eight hours).
-For more information, see The Well Project's article on Diabetes.
+For the most accurate results, it is best to check blood sugar levels when you have been fasting (not eating or drinking anything but water for about eight hours).
+For more information, see our fact sheet on Diabetes.

 Blood fat (lipids)

-Many people living with HIV have an increased amount of fat, or lipids, in their blood such as cholesterol and triglycerides.
+Many people living with HIV have an increased amount of fat, or lipids, in their blood.
+Some lipids are cholesterol and triglycerides.
 Higher cholesterol levels can increase the risk of a heart attack or stroke.
 Higher triglycerides can increase the risk of damage to the pancreas (pancreatitis).
 Your lab report will list the amount of the following lipids in your blood (for the most accurate results, it is best to check lipid levels when you have been fasting):

-HIV infection and HIV drugs can both cause increased lipids (hyperlipidemia).
+HIV itself, as well as HIV drugs, can cause increased lipids (hyperlipidemia).
 Staying physically active, eating well, and certain medications can help to lower high lipid levels.
-For more information, see The Well Project's articles on Hyperlipidemia and Lipodystrophy and Body Changes.
+For more information, see our fact sheets on Hyperlipidemia and Lipodystrophy and Body Changes.

 These tests provide information on nutrition problems and help diagnose kidney disease, liver disease, and many other conditions.
 Tests include albumin and total protein.

 Calcium, one of the most important minerals in your body, is a major part of bones and teeth.
 Blood calcium is tested to check for a range of conditions relating to the bones, heart, nerves, kidneys, and teeth.
-It is important to remember that you can still have weak bones (osteoporosis), even if your calcium blood test is normal.
-For more information, see The Well Project's article on Bone Health.
+It is important to remember that you can still have weak bones (osteoporosis), even if your calcium blood test is normal because the test only measures calcium circulating in the blood.
+For more information, see our fact sheet on Bone Health.

 Labs routinely group certain chemistry tests together and call them panels or profiles.
-Some common panels or profiles you may see listed on your lab report are:
+Some common panels you may see listed on your lab report are:

 Since many people living with HIV have no noticeable symptoms of health problems, it is important to get regular lab tests to monitor how you are doing.
 Abnormal blood tests can be a sign of serious health problems and need to be addressed as soon as possible so that you can remain healthy and strong.

-Whether you are taking HIV drugs or not, all the tests listed above are a key part of your medical care.
+Whether or not you are taking HIV drugs, all tests listed above are a key part of your medical care.
 Regular monitoring is an important way to take charge of your health.